Hypertension and Hearing Loss

 • Hypertension causes degeneration of the inner ear due to an alteration in the microcirculation, thus accelerating the aging process in the inner ears.

-Various studies have been undertaken which prove that hypertension accelerates the development of hearing loss.
-They show significant correlation between hearing loss and blood pressure levels.
-Some studies have concluded that hearing loss in the elderly is the end result of a long duration of hypertension and its related complications.
-There have been studies which specifically show the effect hypertension has on the vascular psychodynamics of the cochlea.
+• Various studies have been undertaken that prove that hypertension accelerates the development of hearing loss.
+They show a significant correlation between hearing loss and blood pressure levels.
+Some studies have concluded that hearing loss in the elderly is the result of a long duration of hypertension and its related complications.
+There have been studies that specifically show the effect hypertension has on the vascular psychodynamics of the cochlea.

-Hence, there must be regular ear check ups among the hypertensives.
-Any hearing loss before the discovery of hypertension should be clearly documented.
-Hypertensives should strictly take their medications and adhere to the doctors’ advice so as to maintain their blood pressures in the acceptable range and eventually avoid the complications of hypertension.
-One can consider consulting a doctor online and getting an online doctor prescription refill to avoid skipping of medicine doses if in-person visits to the doctor is not possible.
+Hence, there must be regular ear checkups among the hypertensives.
+Any hearing loss before the discovery of hypertension should be documented.
+Hypertensives should strictly take their medications and adhere to the doctors’ advice to maintain their blood pressure within the acceptable range and eventually avoid the complications of hypertension.
+One can consider consulting a doctor online and getting an online doctor prescription refill to avoid skipping medicine doses if in-person visits to the doctor are not possible.

 Tags: